On the signature of a positive braid: Introduction

 Our goal is to establish the following result, striking within one-half of Feller's conjectured bound:

 \begin{thm} For every positive braid closure~$L$ that is not an unlink, we have

 \end{thm}

 Our proof of Theorem~\ref{quarter_thm} uses the signature formula of Gordon and Litherland for the Goeritz form of chessboard surfaces~\cite{GL}, as in~\cite{BDL,Pegascito}.
-Our advance stems from a careful choice of subspaces on which to examine the Goeritz form in the case of a positive braid closure.
+Our advance in the case of a positive braid closure stems from a careful choice of subspaces on which we are able to tightly control the signature of the Goeritz form.

 One-half of the signature of a knot is a lower bound for the topological four-genus~\cite{KT, Murasugi}.
 Theorem~\ref{quarter_thm} immediately implies the following lower bound for the topological four-genus in terms of the usual Seifert genus.